Hoyasumii/avengers-endgame/README.md

 THOR (2012): The case.
 It's, uhh...
 Where's the case?
 Where's Loki?
 Loki!

-SCOTT LANG: That wasn't supposed t
+SCOTT LANG: That wasn't supposed to